PeterAyan/android-app-sentiment-analysis/README.md

 ![Alt text](Result/Pipeline.PNG)

-#### 5.4  Model Training and Evaluation:
+#### 5.4 Model Training and Evaluation
 The SVM and KNN models are trained using the preprocessed dataset, and their performance is evaluated using metrics such as accuracy, precision, recall, and F1-score.

 ![Alt text](Result/Evaluation_Metrics.PNG)
 ---
-#### 5.5  Sentiment Analysis of AAD Companies:
+#### 5.5 Sentiment Analysis of AAD Companies
 Utilizing the superior best-performing model, in this case, the SVM model, user reviews of Android applications developed by three AAD companies are analyzed.
-Sentiment scores for each company are derived from the proportion of positive, negative, and neutral customer reviews as displayed below.
+Sentiment scores for each company are derived from the proportion of positive, negative, and neutral customer reviews, as displayed below.

 Company | Positive Percentage | Negative Percentage | Neutral Percentage
 |:-----------:|:------------:|:------------:|:---------:|